Where to Stay in San Sebastian - A Local’s Neighborhood Guide

 While the city has only 190,000 inhabitants, this is a place with a lot of history and it lies at the crossroads of two countries (Spain and France), and within the heart of the Basque Region, which you might also call its own country.
 This means that the city, like its people, language, and culture, is varied.

-San Sebastian is distinctly Basque, but it also has its own sort of French “spirit”, making it a a bit of a hybrid place where you can feel the essence of both those peoples and cultures as they blend together.
+San Sebastian is distinctly Basque, but it also has its own sort of French “spirit”, making it a bit of a hybrid place where you can feel the essence of both those peoples and cultures as they blend together.

 And while each neighborhood is different, I think it’s worth noting that the city itself is quite compact and is extremely walkable, meaning that no matter where you book your accommodation, you’ll never be far away from other areas of interest.